 Lots of love from clients, volunteers, and staff!

 It is very important that each horse brought into the program is happy being a part of the program.
 Holding a job in therapeutic riding is not the best fit for every horse.
-See below for detailed steps to donate a horse to The Right Step, Inc.
+See below for detailed steps to care lease or donate a horse to The Right Step, Inc.

 If horse is a potential match for our program, we will schedule and on-site evaluation.